google/timesketch/docs/developers/analyzer-development.md

 ### Analyzer logic

 The analyzer template provides a list with available functions to interact with the sketch.
 Per default it will run the search query and get all resulting events that can be iterated.

 ```python
    for event in events:
        # Analyzer logic starts here
 ```

 At this point you can use everything that python offers to work with the event data.

 ### Return message

 The `run()` method will return a string that will be visible in the background worker logs and also as the result message on the analyzer tab in Timesketch.
 We recommend including all information relevant to an analyst executing this analyser.
 E.g. a verdict by the analyzer or information about what tags, comments or stars have been added.

+## Multi Analyzer

+When you develop an analyzer that would benefit from creating smaller sub-jobs, you should use Multi Analyzer.

+For example The Sigma analyzer is such a Multi Analyzer.
+That means, the Sigma analyzer is calling `get_kwargs()` from [sigma_tagger.py](https://github.com/google/timesketch/blob/master/timesketch/lib/analyzers/sigma_tagger.py).
+That will return a list of all Sigma rules installed on the instance.
+The Main celery job then spawns one celery job per Sigma rule that can run in parallel or serial depending on the celery config and sizing of the Timesketch instance.

 ## Community contributed analyzers

 This is currently an experiment and subject to rapid change!

 `timesketch/lib/analyzers/contrib` hosts community contributed analyzers.
-They are not maintained by the core Timesketch development team.
+They are not maintained
+by the core Timesketch development team.

 Please read `timesketch/lib/analyzers/contrib/README.md` for more information.